Amollo1/NorthPeak-Retail-Profitability/docs/data_quality_assessment.md

 -- Expected result: 0
 ```

-**Note on the 32-row discrepancy:** verified against the live database — every affected row
+**Note on the 32-row discrepancy:** verified against the live database, every affected row
 shows a discrepancy of exactly **-0.01** (one cent), confirmed by direct inspection of sample
 rows.
 This is caused by Python's `round()` using round-half-to-even ("banker's rounding")
 while PostgreSQL's `ROUND()` uses round-half-away-from-zero; the two disagree only on values